FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

         return MyModel(**self.__dict__)
 ```

-We can now invoke the `build` method, that will create the model
+We can now invoke the `build` method, which will create the model

 ```python
 model: MyModel = MyConfig(2, 2).build()